-(a) For the fiscal year ended June 30, 2002, the Commonwealth has adopted several new accounting and reporting standards described earlier in "COMMONWEALTH FINANCIAL STRUCTURE AND PROCEDURES - New Governmental Accounting and Reporting Standards."
+(a) For the fiscal year ended June 30, 2002 and subsequent fiscal years, the Commonwealth has adopted several new accounting and reporting standards described earlier in "COMMONWEALTH FINANCIAL STRUCTURE AND PROCEDURES - New Governmental Accounting and Reporting Standards."
 The new standards require numerous changes to how fund financial statements are presented.
 Certain funds have been reclassified and fund balances restated.
 See Note B to the Comprehensive Annual Financial Report for the fiscal year ended June 30, 2002 for a more detailed explanation.
 These changes limit the comparability of that year's data to data for prior fiscal years.

-Source: Compiled from Office of the Budget, Comprehensive Annual Financial Report for fiscal years ended June 30, 2002, 2001, 2000, 1999, and 1998.
+Source: Compiled from Office of the Budget, Comprehensive Annual Financial Report for fiscal years ended June 30, 2003, 2002, 2001, 2000, and 1999.